Expert tips, tools and resources for business owners wishing to open and mange their companies overseas and build a sustainable brand

 According to the Singapore Revenue Authority (Inland Revenue Authority of Singapore (“IRAS”)), common types of foreign income include:

-• Foreign-Sourced Service Income: A consulting firm in Singapore provides services to a client in the US and receives payments from there.
+• Foreign service income: For example, a consulting company in Singapore provides services to a client in the US and gets paid from the US.

-• Foreign-Sourced Interest: Interest earned from loans or investments in foreign countries.
+• Foreign interest income: Interest earned from loans or investments made in other countries.

-3. How to determine foreign income received in Singapore
+3. How do you determine if your income is foreign income received in Singapore?

-Foreign-sourced income is deemed to be received in Singapore if it satisfies one of the following conditions:
+Foreign-sourced income is considered received in Singapore if it meets any of the following conditions:

-• Remittance into Singapore: Any income from abroad that is remitted, deposited or brought into Singapore in any form.
+• Transferred into Singapore: If any foreign income is sent, deposited, or brought into Singapore in any way, it is treated as received in Singapore.

-• Used to pay debts or expenses in Singapore: If foreign income is used to pay any debts, expenses or financial obligations in Singapore, it will be deemed to be received in this country.
+• Used to pay for things in Singapore: If the income from overseas is used to pay debts, bills, or other financial obligations in Singapore, it counts as received here.

-• Used to purchase movable assets brought into Singapore: Where foreign income is used to purchase movable assets (such as machinery, equipment, vehicles) and such assets are subsequently brought into Singapore.
+• Used to buy items brought into Singapore: If foreign income is used to buy movable items like machines, equipment, or vehicles, and those items are later brought into Singapore, the income is considered received.

 4. Cases of foreign income subject to tax in Singapore

-As an individual or a business with Singapore-related activities, you may be required to pay tax on certain income generated overseas.
-Below are the types of foreign income that you are required to pay tax on in Singapore:
+If you are an individual or business with activities connected to Singapore, you may have to pay tax on certain income earned from overseas.
+Here are the situations where foreign income may be taxed in Singapore:

-1. Receiving income through a Singapore business partner: If you receive income from abroad through a partnership based in Singapore, this income will be taxed in Singapore.
+1. Income received through a Singapore partnership: If you get income from abroad through a business partnership based in Singapore, that income is taxable in Singapore.

-2. Income from overseas employment but related to employment in Singapore: If you are employed in Singapore and your job requires you to travel or work overseas, the income from that employment may still be taxable in Singapore.
+2. Overseas work related to a Singapore job: If you are hired in Singapore and your job requires you to travel or work overseas, your income from that work may still be taxed in Singapore.

-4. Working in Singapore for a foreign company: If you work in Singapore but the company that employs you is a foreign company, your income from this work may be taxable in Singapore.
+4. Working in Singapore for a foreign company: If you work in Singapore for a company that is based outside Singapore, your income may still be taxed here.

-5. Working overseas on assignment by the Singapore Government: If you are assigned to work overseas on behalf of the Singapore Government, the income from this work may still be taxable in Singapore.
+5. Working overseas for the Singapore Government: If you are sent to work abroad on behalf of the Singapore Government, your income from that job may still be taxable in Singapore.

 Understanding the tax regulations on foreign income helps you avoid violating tax obligations and have appropriate financial planning when working or doing business in Singapore.